 Accommodation for Mountain Bikers

 These days there are many companies taking the thought process out of it all and offering a tailor made mountain biking specific holidays.
-There are many specialist Chamonix based chalet companies and apartment rentals offering such packages.
+There are many specialist Verbier based chalet companies and apartment rentals offering such packages.

 Several local Tour Operators offer an active mountain biking programme.
 Most of the above companies will all offer comparable deals with little extras here and there so perfectly suit a range of riding levels from beginners up to skilled riders.

 Most companies listed can recommend where the closest or best trails are to them, and some will happily organise a guide through a local company if you need it.
-The various biking trails surrounding Chamonix offering some great cross country riding and single track trails with spectacular scenery in the background.
+The various biking trails surrounding Verbier offering some great cross country riding and single track trails with spectacular scenery in the background.

-Wherever you choose to ride you will inevitably have a thoroughly enjoyable experience in and around the Chamonix Valley.
+Wherever you choose to ride you will inevitably have a thoroughly enjoyable experience in and around the Bagnes Valley.
 The mountains are there to be enjoyed by everyone so remember to be considerate of others when on your bike, following the 'Mountain Bikers code of conduct' at all times.